spnorrington/Data-Structures/docs/README.md

 # Programming Assignments Menu Selection For Professor
-###### Implemented a menu selection for ungraded work to make repo more user friendly since I included have put unnecessary files
+###### Implemented a menu selection for ungraded work to make repo more user friendly since I included have put unnecessary files (currently still being modified to reflect every assignment)

 ###### _Module 1_